-To celebrate the publication of my debut book Moonhold, I sit down for an intimate conversation to discuss my book as well as other interesting topics such as vulnerability, peeling cinnamon, emotional intelligence, reincarnation and soulmates, the spiritual meaning of love and purpose, the importance of harnessing sexual energy, modern relationships and marriage, my international humanitarian work and the need for connectedness in our world which struggles with the loneliness epidemic.
+To celebrate the publication of my debut book Moonhold, I sit down for an intimate conversation to discuss my book as well as other interesting topics such as vulnerability, peeling cinnamon, emotional intelligence, reincarnation and soulmates, the spiritual meaning of love and purpose, the importance of harnessing sexual energy, modern relationships and marriage, my international humanitarian work and the need for connectedness in our world.

 Q. You mentioned you’ve never written poetry until last year.
 What inspired you to publish your first book in poetry?
 When did it begin?

 It began on a summer day when a blue eyed girl was born and her parents named her Lubomira, which means “love and peace” (smiles).
 Well, actually I found one single poem that I had written when I was nine years old.
 In it I write about how we look up to the sky and there are some clouds which look alone and maybe they are sad memories of God – but we should hug them so that they don’t feel alone or unneeded or forgotten in the sky – we should send them kisses too because they are also precious.
 I still have this poem and keep it close.
 It reminds me of where we all come from with the purity of a child’s heart.
 As children we are observers but also very connected to our spiritual selves.
 We often feel what is only later understood.